Push rich notifications to customers

 Schedule push notifications

-The Schedule Push Notification feature provides a way to separate campaign execution and display of push notification.
-This feature enables the marketer to schedule push notifications to show up on the phone at a set time.
-For ex: The marketer can run the campaign at 5 am and have the push notification displayed at 9am.
+The Schedule Push Notification feature lets you schedule the timing of push notifications separately from when the campaign is executed.
+This feature gives marketers the ability to set a specific time for push notifications to appear on users' phones.
+For example, you can run a campaign at 5 am and have the push notification displayed to users at 9 am.

 Payload